AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 The following objects are provided as parameters of the `execute` method of the `LiveAction` object:

-* A [ `Resource`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/org/apache/sling/api/resource/Resource.html) object that represents the source of the Live Copy.
+* A [`Resource`](https://developer.adobe.com/experience-manager/reference-materials/cloud-service/javadoc/org/apache/sling/api/resource/Resource.html) object that represents the source of the live copy
-* A `Resource` object that represents the target of the Live Copy.
+* A `Resource` object that represents the target of the live copy.
-* The [ `LiveRelationship`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveRelationship.html) object for the live copy.
+* The [`LiveRelationship`](https://developer.adobe.com/experience-manager/reference-materials/cloud-service/javadoc/com/day/cq/wcm/msm/api/LiveRelationship.html) object for the live copy
-* The `autoSave` value indicates whether your `LiveAction` should save changes that are made to the repository.
+  * The `autoSave` value indicates whether your `LiveAction` should save changes that are made to the repository

-* The reset value indicates the rollout reset mode.
+  * The `reset` value indicates the rollout reset mode.

 From these objects you can obtain all of the information about the `LiveCopy`.
 You can also use the `Resource` objects to obtain `ResourceResolver`, `Session`, and `Node` objects.
 These objects are useful for manipulating repository content: